Supported accommodation – licences and common law tenancies

 If your home needs repairs, report the problem to your landlord straight away.
 They should have a 24-hour service for emergencies and proper procedures for carrying out any work involved.

-Can I take in lodgers or sublet the accommodation?
+Can I take in lodgers or sublet my home?

 Can I add someone else on to the agreement?

-You probably don’t have the right to add other people on to your renting agreement if you have a licence or common law tenancy in temporary accommodation.
+You probably don’t have the right to add other people on to your renting agreement if you have a licence or common law tenancy in supported accommodation.
 Check your agreement to make sure.
-Even if your landlord agrees to it, always speak to the council’s homelessness team first because it might affect your homelessness application.
-Get help if you are in this situation.

 Can someone else take over my agreement when I die?

-If you have a licence or common law tenancy, only someone who is also named on the agreement jointly will be able to continue with the agreement if you die.
+If you have a licence or common law tenancy, your agreement can only someone who is also named on the agreement jointly with you will be able to continue with the agreement if you die.
 This is called ‘survivorship’.

 Can I get a transfer or exchange?